 Your technical expertise, strong communication and organizational skills, passion for translating research into action, and interest in international development make you an ideal candidate for Policy Associate.

-Education: You hold at least a bachelor’s degree with significant training in economics, including intermediate-level economics, econometrics, and calculus.
-Do you have a demonstrated academic interest in international development policy and/or study abroad experience?
+Education: You hold at least a bachelor’s degree (master’s preferred) with significant training in economics, including intermediate-level economics and econometrics.
+Do you have a demonstrated academic interest in international development and public policy and/or international experience?
 Even better.

-Experience: This is a junior-level position requiring 0-2 years of relevant work experience.
+Experience: Up to two years of relevant work experience.
 You may be a recent or soon-to-be graduate with related internships, or you may have previous experience in research and/or development work.
 Have a Master’s and 2-4 years of experience?
-Consider applying for our Senior Policy Associate position.
-Have 5+ years of experience?
-Consider applying for our Policy Manager position.
+Consider applying for our Senior Policy Associate position instead.

 Communication: You are detail-oriented and have advanced writing skills.
 You understand how to communicate policy lessons from technical academic research in ways that policymakers and practitioners understand.
 You are precise, clear, and creative.